TomSavas/simpletons-renderer/README.md

 to a TTY as otherwise X or Wayland will prevent from anything being displayed.
 You'll also need to run it with sudo as it mmaps `/dev/fb0`.

+## Todos
+- I tanked the performance after rewriting the vectors
+  + Maybe do some profiling?
+  + Potentially make them mutable to save on the amount of objects created?
+  + Try to change the vector implementation to not use CRTP although I have no idea why that would improve anything.

 ## License
 This project is licensed under MIT License - see [LICENSE](LICENSE) file for details.